 Due to the small scale of the proposed activity the operational requirement of the mine is lenient.
-The Applicant already holds environmental authorisations for the development of the encompassing MNWP WEF projects to be supplied by the proposed quarry, has a GA for the use of water from the boreholes and construction near watercourses, and submitted a land use zoning application to allow for the change in land use of the earmarked farms.
+The development of the farm Byron No 9448 was already approved as part of the EA of the encompassing MNWP WEF projects that will be supplied with material from the proposed quarry; the use of water from the boreholes and construction near watercourses are generally authorised; and a land use zoning application is in process to allow for the change in land use of the earmarked farms.